Stanford-BioE80/Stanford-BioE80.github.io/_docs/w7ps.md

 **Q.1.a.** How do Rousseau’s assumptions about human nature differ from Hobbes’?
 (2 bullet points)

 **Q.1.b.** Do you think those practicing bioengineering should be licensed?
 Also, who gets to decide?
 In the context of bioengineering, how the assumptions from part Q.1.a could lead to differences regarding how people are organized, or organize themselves.
-(3-4 Sentences)
+(4-5 sentences)

 Note: In this question, we are looking for a clear and logical argument that uses the assumptions from Q.1.a

 ## (Q2) Insulin and Access (30 Points)

-**Q.2.a.**  Examine these resources and briefly answer the following:
+Examine these resources and briefly answer the following:

 - WHO Diabetes: [resource-1](https://www.who.int/en/news-room/fact-sheets/detail/diabetes)

 - Insulin Access and Affordability Working Group at Hearing of Senate Special Committee on Aging: [resource-2](http://www.diabetes.org/newsroom/press-releases/2018/insulin-affordability-white-paper-release.html)

-What are the global trends of diabetes? (bullet points)
+**Q.2.a.** What are the global trends of diabetes? (bullet points)

-How affordable (and accessible) is insulin currently? (bullet points)
+**Q.2.b.** How affordable (and accessible) is insulin currently? (bullet points)

-**Q.2.b.** Examine the following resources:
+Examine two additional resources:
 First, skim the article titled: “Why is There No Generic Insulin?
 Historical Origins of a Modern Problem.” [link](https://www.nejm.org/doi/full/10.1056/NEJMms1411398)

 Next, skim the link to an open source project for making insulin: [link](http://openinsulin.org/)

-Is it ok for the DIY bioengineers to create their own insulin?
+**Q.2.c.**  Is it ok for the DIY bioengineers to create their own insulin?
 Use the Rousseau and Hobbes discussion to argue for your position?
 (4-5 sentences)

-Extra resources for Insulin and Access
+You can use these extra resources if  you like to learn more about this topic:

 1. [link-1: Cloning insulin](https://www.gene.com/stories/cloning-insulin)

 2. [link-2: History of insulin](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3714061/)

 3. [link-3: Insulin: Discovery and Controversy](http://clinchem.aaccjnls.org/content/48/12/2270.long#sec-18)

 ## (Q3) Cultural Flourishing (40 Points)